Why Use This

 This skill activates when:

-- A slash command needs language-based routing
+- A slash command needs task-type-based routing

 - Task context needs to be gathered before delegation